Database

 A table is similar to a materialized view in that it stores records from a streaming source.
 Unlike materialized views, however, tables do not support upserts.
 Rather, DeltaStream stores all records from a source or an upstream query operation (such as a JOIN

 or aggregation) as a sequence of records, as they are provided, for the sink that writes to the table.
-When you use a table with records that have a primary key -- for example, a changelog -- the resulting rows in the table represent the incremental changes to each record key.
+When you use a table with records that have a primary key -- for example, a -- the resulting rows in the table represent the incremental changes to each record key.

-Each record in a stream or changelog can have a row key.
+Each record in a or can have a row key.
 (Defining a row key is optional for a relation.)
-The value of a key for a given record is extracted from its corresponding message, which is read from the source relation’s entity.
+The value of a key for a given record is extracted from its corresponding message, which is read from the source relation’s .
 For example, if you use a Kafka topic as the relation’s entity, Kafka messages’ key bytes assign row key values to the relation’s records, based on the relation’s row key definition (if any).

-When writing query results to a sink, the records’ keys are written as the messages’ keys into the sink relation’s entity.
+When writing query results to a sink, the records’ keys are written as the messages’ keys into the sink relation’s .
 For example, when the result of a join query is written into a Kafka topic, the row keys of the resulting records are set as Kafka messages’ keys.